 Track Your Expenses

+While keeping a spreadsheet of all your expenses may sound over the top, if you’re on a serious budget it can be a lifesaver.
 Carry around a small notebook with you and jot down every expense -- every snack, coffee, beer, water, souvenir -- and update your spreadsheet regularly.
-You’ll be able to see where your money is going, and seeing your spending habits can really help you keep on a budget.
+You’ll be able to see where your money is going, and seeing your spending habits can really help you stay on track with your budget.

-If at the end of the week or month you see that you’ve spent enough euros on espresso to pay for a couple weekend RyanAir flights to other countries, that perspective may just help you curb your unnecessary spending.
+If at the end of the week or month you see that you’ve spent enough euros on espresso to pay for a couple weekend Ryanair flights to other countries, that perspective may just help you curb your unnecessary spending.